 Subject: Module decking

 Do you perhaps know of an alternative to this modular DIY decking company? http://www.home-dzine.co.za/garden/garden-deck-squares.htm They seem to no longer be in existence.
-I am looking for something more like this:

 I don’t think that our local market is large enough to sustain more than one supplier, and this is the case for many international products.
+You may have to make your own decking squares if you are unable to source locally.

 Sent: 14 December 2016 04:17 PM